The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

-The Chronos max is the newest pair of irons to join this brand’s straightener portfolio, marrying the larger size of the ghd Max Styler with the ghd Chronos Straightener’s technology.
-What that means is you get wider than standard plates, which can style more hair at once, alongside “HD motion-responsive™ technology” – a faster and more responsive version of the tech that adapts to your styling speed and the thickness and size of the section of hair to ensure evenly distributed heat.
-We found the styling experience pretty sleek in almost every way.
+The Chronos max is most recent addition to ghd's straightener portfolio, marrying the larger size of the ghd Max Styler with the ghd Chronos Straightener’s technology.
+That means you get wider than standard plates, which can style more hair at once, plus “HD motion-responsive™ technology” – a faster and more responsive version of the tech that adapts to your styling speed and the hair's thickness and section size to ensure even heat distribution.
+And we found its styling experience pretty sleek in almost every way.

-The Chronos Max also has a sleeker design than its predecessors and improves ghd’s automatic shut-off time from 30 minutes down to just 10 minutes of activity.
+The Chronos Max also has an even sleeker design than predecessors and improves ghd’s automatic shut-off time from 30 minutes down to just 10 minutes of activity.
 As for the actual results?
-Lucy Abbersteen, our contributing beauty editor, notes that the Chronos Max leaves her hair the "swishiest" it can be after using a pair of straightening irons.
-"It's pretty much unheard of for straighteners to leave my hair with fluid movement, but I did notice my hair was surprisingly swishy as well as sleek after using these.
-Colour me impressed on that front!"
+Contributing beauty editor Lucy Abbersteen says the Chronos Max leaves her hair the "swishiest" it can be after straightening.
+"It's pretty much unheard of for straighteners to leave my hair with fluid movement, but I did notice my hair was surprisingly swishy and sleek after using these, so I was very impressed on that front."

-If, however, you want to spend a bit less than the Chronos Max’s near-£300 price tag, the ghd Platinum+ was previously our go-to for curly hair and is a worthwhile buy, too.
-It still has advanced technology that adapts to your styling and, we found, can get nice sleek results in curly hair – though overall we deem the Max sizes the best straighteners for thick hair that's also curly.
+If, however, you want to spend a bit less than the Chronos Max’s near-£300 price tag, the ghd Platinum+ was previously our go-to for curly hair and is still a worthwhile buy.
+It has advanced technology that adapts to your styling and, we find, gets nice sleek results in curly hair – though the Max size makes for the best straighteners for thick hair that's also curly.

-Read our full ghd Chronos Max review for a more detailed look at the brand's newest straighteners
+Read our full ghd Chronos Max review for a more detailed guide

 The best luxury straightener for curly hair